CONSTITUTION of the HOME COUNTIES BOWLS ASSOCIATION

 8.1 The Agenda shall be sent to all Officers and Delegates at least 14 days before the date of the meeting.

-8.2 The Honorary Secretary shall convene a meeting at any time he deems necessary, or on request of any two Member Counties.
+8.2 The Honorary Secretary shall convene a meeting at any time deemed to be necessary, or at the request of any two Member Counties.

 8.3.
-The Management Meeting shall be held on or before the first Monday in March each year, or no later than 3 months from December 31st.
+The Management Meeting shall be held on the first Monday in March each year (Standardised Week No 10).

 9. ANNUAL GENERAL MEETING